top of page

 A plate of queso frito (fried cheese)

-A beautiful salad arrived, as you can see from the photos: crisp leaves, grated carrot, sweetcorn, plump olives, tuna, egg and tomato and easily enough for four.
+A beautiful salad arrived, as you can see from the photos: crisp leaves, grated carrot, sweetcorn, plump olives, tuna, egg, and tomato, and enough for four.

 Then, the star turn, the paella Valdosta.
-This was one of those occasions when just the look of the dish made you know that it would be good.
-It´s a hearty dish, and the portion was outrageously large for the two of us, but we had a good go.
-I counted at least three types of meat and a similar number of vegetables, including some exceptional artichoke hearts, all resting in this wonderfully flavoured soupy rice cooked perfectly.
+This was one of those occasions when the dish's look alone told you it would be good.
+It's a hearty dish, and the portion was substantial for the two of us, but we had a good go at it.
+I counted at least three types of meat and a similar number of vegetables, including some exceptional artichoke hearts, all resting in this wonderfully flavoured, perfectly cooked, soupy rice.

 Check it out if you like traditional Spanish food with friendly service.